-135. Why is it important to have a structured approach to planning and developing a marketing plan?

-136. Southwest Airlines is known for being the low-cost provider in the U.S. airline industry.
+137. Why is it important to have a structured approach to planning and developing a marketing plan?
+138.Southwest Airlines is known for being the low-cost provider in the U.S. airline industry.
 What type of macro strategy has Southwest pursued?

-137. What is the goal of product, operational, locational, and customer excellence?

-138. Every summer, university administrators attempt to estimate how many students will show up in the fall.
+139. What is the goal of product, operational, locational, and customer excellence?
+140. Every summer, university administrators attempt to estimate how many students will show up in the fall.
 When August arrives, they hire part-time instructors and reassign faculty to teach the courses students want.
-In the spring, administrators often go on a retreat to consider how to do things differently next year.
-What phase of the strategic planning process do they engage in during each of the three seasons (summer, fall, and spring)?

-139. Firms periodically conduct SWOT analyses.
+In the spring, administrators often go on a retreat to consider how to do things differently next year What phase of the strategic planning process do they engage in during each of the three seasons (summer fall, and spring)?
+141.Firms periodically conduct SWOT analyses.
 Why?

-140. When using STP, what types of opportunities provide the greatest potential success?
+142. When using STP, what types of opportunities provide the greatest potential success?
+140. Every summer, university administrators attempt to estimate how many students will show up in the fall.
+When August arrives, they hire part-time instructors and reassign faculty to teach the courses students want.
+In the spring, administrators often go on a retreat to consider how to do things differently next year What phase of the strategic planning process do they engage in during each of the three seasons (summer fall, and spring)?
+141. Firms periodically conduct SWOT analyses.
+Why?

-141. When catalog companies send sale catalogs to their current customers, which type of growth strategy are they pursuing?

-142. When musicians and their concert promoters began offering CDs of a live concert, immediately after the concert ended, what type of growth strategy were they pursuing?

-143. Several years ago, the Florida Orange Juice Growers Association ran a promotional campaign with the slogan: "Orange juice.
+143. When catalog companies send sale catalogs to their current customers, which type of growth strategy are they pursuing?
+144. When musicians and their concert promoters began offering CDs of a live concert, immediately after the concert ended, what type of growth strategy were they pursuing?
+145.Several years ago, the Florida Orange Juice Growers Association ran a promotional campaign with the slogan: "Orange juice.
 It isn't just for breakfast anymore."
 Based on this slogan, which of the four growth strategies was the association pursuing?
 Briefly explain your reasoning.

-144.Suppose that you and a friend decide to turn your favorite sports activity--inline skating--into a business.
+146.Suppose that you and a friend decide to turn your favorite sports activityinline skatinginto a business.
 You plan to design a line of fashionable clothing that integrates elbow and kneepads.
-For each of the four macro strategies, briefly describe the most important thing your company should do if you intend to focus on that strategy.
+For each of the four macro strategies, briefly describe the most important thing your company should do if you intend to focu on that strategy.
 Your answers should be specific to the inline skating business.

-145. Conduct a brief SWOT analysis of your prospects of finding a good job related to your major when you graduate (if you already have such a job, think about finding a job with more responsibility).
+147.Conduct a brief SWOT analysis of your prospects of finding a good job related to your major when you graduate (if you already have such a job, think about finding a job with more responsibility).
 Be sure to include at least one factor representing each of the four major sections of a SWOT analysis, and be sure to label each factor to indicate which of those four sections it belongs in.

-146. In July, 2010, Microsoft discontinued the Kin, its social networking phone, after just six weeks of disappointing sales.
+148.In July, 2010, Microsoft discontinued the Kin, its social networking phone, after just six weeks of disappointing sales.
 During what step of the strategic marketing planning process would Microsoft have made the decision to stop offering the product?

-147. Suppose that you and a friend decide to turn your favorite sports activity--inline skating--into a business.
+149. Suppose that you and a friend decide to turn your favorite sports activityinline skatinginto a business.
 You plan to design a line of fashionable clothing that integrates elbow and knee pads.
 In launching your business, you complete all the activities listed below (though not necessarily in this order).
-For each listed activity, identify the step in the strategic marketing planning process it represents.
+For each listed activity, identify the step in the strategic marketing planning process it represents. a.
+Evaluate results; b.
+Situation analysis; c.
+STP; d.
+Business mission; e.
+Implementation